xan1242/NFSMW_XenonEffects/README.md

 - Reconfigure the .ini in the scripts folder to your liking

 - Make sure that texture filtering is turned on in video settings!
 Otherwise sparks will be drawn at wrong coordinates!

+- In case you're using NextGenGraphics.asi, please enable `UseD3DDeviceTexture` in the .ini